 I came to know about brownies fairly recently, about 10-12 years back.
 Before that the only brownies I knew were the ones that praned around with pixies in Enid Blyton.

 The recipe I am sharing today is not for people with allergies to gluten and nuts, although vegan.
-Even my hardcore non-vegetarian friends like these better and ask for the recipe, so I guess it is as good, if not better than those made with eggs!
 You can adapt the recipe to make whichever flavour you like.
-Use fresh, naturally sweet orange juice (not canned, not tetra packed) instead of coffee, macadamia or hazelnuts instead of walnuts and a dash of cinnamon if you fancy the spice.
+Use fresh, naturally sweet orange juice instead of coffee, macadamia or hazelnuts instead of walnuts and a dash of cinnamon if you fancy the spice to vary the flavours.
 The brownies are soft, very chocolate-y, with a mild hint of coffee, and very moist.

 Recipe: Vegan mocha walnut brownies